William Z. Foster: Political career

-Foster became a prominent figure within the union, serving as its representative at an international labor conference in Budapest in 1911 and a contributor to its papers.
-Foster's politics, however, were moving him away from the IWW.
-He became a committed syndicalist after touring Europe in 1910 and 1911, and criticized the IWW for not working within established unions or within the workshop in any event.
-He urged American leftists to enter the AFL unions, rather than establish rival unions, as the IWW had tried to do.
-He also denounced electoral politics as a dead end that smothered the revolutionary ardor of these groups by channeling their energies into pursuit of office, with all the compromises that entails.
-Foster lost the battle, however, and soon thereafter left the IWW and formed his own organization, the Syndicalist League of North America (SLNA).
+Foster became a prominent figure in the IWW.
+He served as its representative at an international labor conference in Budapest in 1911 and contributed to its papers.
+His politics, however, were moving him away from the IWW.
+He became a committed syndicalist after touring Europe in 1910 and 1911, and he criticized the IWW for not working within established unions.
+He urged American leftists to join the relatively conservative American Federation of Labor (AFL) unions to take control of them—a strategy called "boring from within"—instead of trying to establish rival unions, as the IWW had tried to do.
+Foster failed to convince the IWW to adopt this position, however, and he eventually left it and formed his own organization, the Syndicalist League of North America (SLNA).